 After some time, I understood the purpose of the Se function.
 It is here to tell me to take a break and I can choose healthy and more enjoyable Se activities during times of stress instead of letting it run havoc.
 Now, I don’t feel compelled to spend unnecessary money to satisfy my Se desires anymore.

 Initially, I thought that one of my strengths is being meticulous.
-Now, I understand that this so-called strength is a compensation of my carelessness.
+Now, I understand that this so-called strength is compensation for my carelessness.
 INFJs are better at looking at the big picture than being meticulous.
 It actually took us a lot of effort and energy to be detailed-oriented.

 After being an accountant and animator, I realized that yes I can be focused on the minute details and ensure accuracy.
 But whenever I went back home after work, I would feel so drained that I could hardly do anything else.
 I had used too much energy to be hyper-vigilant.